 Again asked why it was impossible to change the use of a cowshed, Ryabitseva replied, "read our laws".
 Asked which particular law forbade the conversion of cowsheds, she claimed only to deal with the religion law.
 "Read Article 25 – that says exactly where you can pray and where you can't."
 Told that it did not mention cowsheds, she retorted: "It doesn't say you can't pray in casinos either, but people don't pray in casinos!"

-Questioned about a disused railway carriage 500 metres (yards) away from the cowshed which New Life reports is used by an Orthodox community – and which was mistakenly visited by police sent to inspect the charismatic congregation last November – Ryabitseva maintained that the parish was not worshipping in the carriage but had four years earlier acquired land at the site "in the proper manner" where an Orthodox church would be built as part of the new suburb.
-There was nothing unusual about Belarusian planning regulations, she insisted.
+A disused railway carriage is located 500 metres (yards) away from New Life's building and this has been used from January 2001 by a Russian Orthodox (Moscow Patriarchate) community, without the regime raising any questions about the railway carriage’s legal status or use as a place of worship.
+In November 2004 police by mistake visited the Orthodox Church thinking it was New Life Church.
+Questioned about this, Ryabitseva insisted that the Orthodox parish was not meeting for worship in the carriage but had in 2001 acquired land at the site "in the proper manner" where an Orthodox church would be built as part of the new suburb.
+There was nothing unusual about Belarusian planning regulations, she claimed.
 "I've been to Norway twice – you can't grow bushes higher than 60 centimetres there."

 Forum 18 therefore asked whether New Life would be given compensation and an alternative site once plans for the new suburb went ahead.
 The church would be compensated for the 70 per cent of the cowshed that, in her view, remained in its original state, said Ryabitseva, as well as the land.
 "Although if they carry on behaving in the way they have been we can take the land away from them too."
 (END)